rvcjourney/spring-boot-projects/README.md

 # Spring_Boot_Project
-Here the project are been developed using SpringBoot
+"The projects are being developed using Spring Boot."